mickfuzz/phd4/chapters/2022-4-3-Literature_review.md

 - Benefits of PBL, autonomy / agency /
 - Creating a community of learners
 - Examples of how this has been applied in game making or creative coding case studies.
 (RQ2)

+### Communities of Learners

+Rogoff as key academic here.
+Participation on community activities.

+Roque's work is founded on sociocultural / situated understandings of learning and brings it into a non-formal learning environment.
+A key question she asks is how can facilitators help develop participation in community activities [@roqueBecomingFacilitatorsCreative2018].
+I extend this in this study, how can the learning design contribute?